The Maltese Falcon (1931 film)

 The Maltese Falcon is a 1931 American pre-Code crime film based on the 1930 novel The Maltese Falcon by Dashiell Hammett and directed by Roy Del Ruth.
-The film stars Ricardo Cortez as private detective Sam Spade and Bebe Daniels as Ruth Wonderly.
-Maude Fulton, Brown Holmes, and Lucien Hubbard (who went uncredited) wrote the screenplay.
+The film stars Ricardo Cortez as private detective Sam Spade and Bebe Daniels as femme fatale Ruth Wonderly.
 The supporting cast features Dudley Digges, Thelma Todd, Walter Long, Una Merkel, and Dwight Frye.
+Maude Fulton and Brown Holmes wrote the screenplay; one contemporaneous report said that Lucien Hubbard was assisting them.

-While the film was successful, its legacy was deeply hampered by the enforcement of the Hays code.
+While the film was successful, its legacy was deeply hampered by the enforcement of the Hays Code.
 The film was remade by the studio twice, with its 1941 remake starring Humphrey Bogart and Mary Astor overshadowing its predecessors.
 The film was not seen in its entirety until after the collapse of the Code in the mid-1960s.
 A print has been held by the Library of Congress since the 1970s.

 Plot

 In San Francisco, private investigator Sam Spade and his partner Miles Archer are hired by Ruth Wonderly to follow Floyd Thursby, a man that allegedly ran off with her younger sister.
 Later that night, police detective Tom Polhaus informs Spade that Archer has been killed while tailing Thursby.
 Thursby is killed later, and the police suspect Spade.

-The next day, Spade calls on Ruth Wonderly in an attempt to find out her real reasons for hiring them.
+The next day, Spade calls on Wonderly in an attempt to find out her real reasons for hiring them.
 She gives Spade little information, but manages to keep him on the case.
 Later, Dr. Joel Cairo visits his office and offers him $5,000 if he can retrieve an enamel figurine of a black bird.
 Cairo is trying to recover it for the "rightful owner".
 Not knowing anything about the statuette, Spade plays along and agrees to try to recover it.

 That night, at his apartment, Spade tells Wonderly about his talk with Cairo, and she becomes nervous.
 Then Polhaus and his superior Lt.
 Dundy arrive.
 They question Spade, but are interrupted by the screams of Wonderly, who is holding Cairo at gunpoint after he has broken in.
 The policemen leave with Cairo in tow.
-The next morning, as Wonderly sleeps in his bed, Spade lifts her key and thoroughly searches her apartment, finding nothing.
+The next morning, as Wonderly sleeps in his bed, Spade lifts her latchkey and thoroughly searches her apartment, finding nothing.

 Returning to his own place, Spade receives a note from Casper Gutman, inviting him to come and talk about the black bird.
 Over drinks and cigars, Spade learns the history and value of the statuette, which is encrusted with precious jewels.
 Gutman is the mastermind behind the attempt to steal it.
 Believing Spade has it, Gutman reveals everything he knows.
-Just then, Cairo arrives and tells Gutman privately that Spade does not have the falcon, as it is on a ship that arrives from Hong Kong that night.
-Gutman slips Spade a mickey in a celebratory drink, and leaves.
+Just then, Cairo arrives and tells Gutman privately that Spade does not have the falcon, as Wonderly gave it to the captain of the ship La Paloma, which arrives from Hong Kong that night.
+Gutman slips Spade a mickey (knockout drops) in a celebratory drink, and leaves.